How to do a cash flow forecast for your business

 Analysing all of this information puts you in the best position to plan for cash shortages to keep your business operating successfully (and smoothly!).

-This blog talks you through how to create a cash flow forecast and why you should do it.
+This blog talks you through how to create a cash flow forecast and why cash flow forecasting is important.

 The benefits of a cash flow forecast

-There are many reasons why you should create a cash flow forecast, but here are just a handful:
+There are many advantages of cash flow forecasting, but here are just a handful:

 • Improved cost control.
 Understanding what you’re spending your money on helps you pinpoint unnecessary spending and cut it down where possible.
 Controlling costs is essential to business success.

 • Understanding seasonal fluctuations.
-Most industries ride out seasonal fluctuations; think the wedding or leisure industry.
+Most industries ride out seasonal fluctuations; think of the leisure or wedding industry.
 Understanding seasonality in your business is key to effectively planning cash flow well into the future.

 5 steps to creating a business cash flow forecast